ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 **Nanaya**
 - 623[B] will now snap the opponent in place for the leg throw on counter hits
 - Adjustment to LA sfx timing
+- 4BC used in a combo will allow you to latch onto the opponent and launch them with a cut
 - Updated Text Visuals

 **EX Tohno**